lemon-squeezy/high-cuisine/README.md

 4. Add recipe
     * Go to the "Add Recipe" page
     * Try to submit empty form and verify that no recipe has been added to any category page.
-    * Try to submit filled out form and verify that fields appear correctly, there is no missing information
+    * Try to submit filled out form and verify that fields appear correctly, there is no missing information.
     * Try to submit recipe with empty fields
 5. Edit recipe
     * Try to submit recipe with empty fields